Early acquisition due to hardship

 Frequently asked questions

-Only the owner of the land can apply for hardship acquisition.
+Only the owner of the property can apply for hardship acquisition.
 An owner is someone who:

-- owns the freehold title to the land or
+- holds the freehold title to the property or

-- has become entitled to exercise a power of sale over the land
+- has become entitled to exercise a power of sale over the property

 but is not:

-- a public company, or subsidiary of a public company, including if the public company is a charity.
+- a public company, or subsidiary of a public company.

 A public company is defined in the Corporations Act 2001 (Cth).

-Where there is more than one owner, all owners must sign the Notice Requiring Acquisition of Land form (PDF 879.95KB).
+Where there is more than one owner, all owners must sign the Notice Requiring Acquisting of Land form (PDF 879.95KB).
 Only one owner needs to demonstrate they are suffering hardship.

-Evidence to demonstrate you’re unable to sell your land because of the designation may include:
+Evidence to demonstrate you’re unable to sell your property because of the designation may include:

 - an opinion in writing from a licensed real estate agent to explain why a sales campaign would be inappropriate (for example, because the designation limits potential purchasers or because the designation prevents successful sale as the only realistic purchaser under the circumstances is the acquiring authority)

-Evidence to demonstrate you’re unable to sell your land at market value because of the designation may include:
+Evidence to demonstrate you’re unable to sell your property at market value because of the designation may include:

 - copies of offers of sale which are less than the market value of the property, and a property valuation report from a registered valuer